himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 command out fully by hand, still worked.*

-With the xfs partition resized, I rebooted the VM for good measure, and everything was up and running.
+With the xfs partition resized, I rebooted the VM for good measure, and everything was up and running again.

 That's about it.
-Again, the steps I took might need to be altered for other environments, but this post should still help one get *started*.
+Remember, the steps I took might need to be altered for other environments, but this post should still be a good *starting* point.
 I know it will help me when I acidently overfill this VM *again*...
 Enjoy!